 Clubwomen are encouraged to select a department of work wherein their interest lies.
 There is something for everyone who becomes a member of the Club.

-The five community service programs are as follows:
+The four community service programs are as follows:

 Buford Lanier Woman's Club